Free Haven Project: Distributed anonymous storage system

 algorithm such that the publisher or file contents cannot be determined by any one piece.
 The shares are stored on the servnet along with a unique public key.
 To recover and recreate the file, a client broadcasts the public key to find fragments, which are sent to the client along anonymous routes.
 For greater security, Free Haven periodically moves the location of shares between nodes.

 Its function is similar to Freenet but with greater focus on persistence to ensure unpopular files do not disappear.
 The mechanisms that enable this persistence, however, are also the cause of some problems with inefficiency.
 A referral- or recommendation-based "metatrust" reputation system built into the servnet attempts to ensure reciprocity and information value by holding node operators accountable.
 Although nodes remain pseudonymous, communication is facilitated between operators through anonymous email.

 Work with Tor

-Tor was developed to by the US Naval Research Laboratory and the Free Haven Project to secure government communications, with initial funding from the US Office of Naval Research and DARPA.
+Tor was developed by the US Naval Research Laboratory and the Free Haven Project to secure government communications, with initial funding from the US Office of Naval Research and DARPA.
 Tor was deployed in 2003, as their third generation of deployed onion routing designs.
 In 2005, the Electronic Frontier Foundation provided additional funding to the Free Haven Project.
 In 2006, the Tor Project was incorporated as a non-profit organization.